Reviews

 The Sky-Watcher Virtuoso 90 isn’t the largest telescope you can get for its price range, but it’s incredibly compact, razor-sharp on planets, and has motorized tracking built in.

-The Celestron Astro Fi 102 is an improvement over many of Celestron’s other computerized telescopes but doesn’t offer enough viewing capabilities to really justify its steep price and complex GoTo mount.
+The Celestron Astro Fi 102 is an improvement over many of Celestron’s other computerized telescopes, but I believe it still doesn’t offer enough viewing capabilities to really justify its steep price and complex GoTo mount.

 Orion SkyLine 6 Dobsonian Review: Recommended Scope